gauravmeena0708/logsec/pages/ELL884 NLP.md

 	-
 	- ## Matter
 	- TODO do [[Levenshtein Distance]]
-		- How similar are two strings?
+		- Solves: How similar are two strings?
+Which is closest?
-		- Which is closest?
+		- Uses: Dynamic
 		- Uses:
 			- Machine Translation
 			- Information Extraction